 Once you have received an internship offer, it’s time to register your new workplace with your city’s local Entry-Exit Bureau and get an internship visa.
 There are several steps to this process:

 - Contact your university and let them know you want to do an internship.
 They will provide documentation, which you can submit to your company for their approval.

 - You will need to submit this documentation, including the certification of an internship offer, to the local Entry-Exit Bureau to apply for an internship visa.

 - The internship visa costs 400 RMB, and will be given to you in 5-7 business days.

-Remember that only the Chinese version of your internship contract is legally binding.
+Remember that only the Chinese version of your internship contract is legally binding (unless otherwise stated in the contract).
 If you have signed a formal internship contract, have a friend or teacher help read the Chinese contract to see if it matches with the English version.

 If you are located outside of China at the time of your internships, there is no need to register.